blackshadev/littledev-nl/content/blog/posts/2021-02-13-why-comments-dont-make-your-code-more-readable.md

 ...
 ```

 One last caveat.
 There is one exception: Optimized code.
 Within some code-bases you need to get the absolute best performance out of your code.
-Performance optimized code just isn’t the most readable, so a comment here and there will be usefull.
+Performance optimized code just isn’t the most readable, so a comment here and there will be useful.

 ## Conclusion

 So I hope this gives you some thinking material.
-As hinted on the top, I will write a follow-up post about when to write comments and how to improve your code to make it more readable.
+I will write a follow-up post about how to write more readable code where I also will cover when to comment.
 But after reading this, you should be well on your way to think more critically about comments.
 The main three take aways are:

 -   Don't just add comments because of convention or because you can.
 -   Don't justify a comment for bad code, or the other way around.
 Just write better code.